vatu-team/demo.vatu.dev/readme.md

 - `/public` files that need to be accessed by the public.
 - `/public/app/` contains WordPress dependencies.
+- `/tests/` All configs related to testing the project.
 - `/vendor` is where the Composer managed dependencies are installed to.
 - `composer.json` loads the PHP dependencies for this project.
 - `example.env` sampled file with our environment variables are set.